-Google has indicated that a website’s speed is one of the over 200 signals used by its algorithm when ranking pages.
-Their Mobilegeddon and AMP projects were even designed to help websites optimize their speed and layout for mobile browsers.
+Google has indicated that a website’s speed is one of the signals used by its algorithm when ranking pages.
+Their April 2015 “Mobilegeddon” update and AMP project were designed to help websites optimise their speed and layout for mobile browsers putting a heavy emphasis on mobile friendliness.
 Online customer satisfaction matters to Google, and that is how they build and manage their algorithm.

 Visitors, meanwhile, expect a web page to load in 2 seconds at most, and any more than 3 seconds makes them close that website’s tab faster than it takes to load the whole page.
-And achieving that kind of speed is kind of next to impossible when your WordPress website uses 20 plugins for your website’s various features, or your WordPress hosting provider makes your website lag overall.
+Achieving that kind of speed is next to impossible when your WordPress website has countless plugins for each feature, or your WordPress hosting provider makes your website lag overall.

 The reason visitors care so much about loading times is because attention spans are getting shorter.
 Eight seconds seem to be the average now, as discovered by Microsoft Corp. – and that’s shorter than the nine seconds of a goldfish.
 This is especially true with younger audiences, who switch to another task when there is nothing occupying their attention within the time they gave.

-The following infographic from WP Shrug will take you through the ways on how to speed up WordPress to make sure that your visitors enjoy their time on your website and everything that it can offer, instead of exiting after the first 10 seconds of loading time.
+Here are the top ways on how to speed up WordPress.
+Your visitors should enjoy their time on your website and everything that it can offer, instead of exiting before its even loaded.

 When talking about website speed, a lot of publishers – WordPress user or not – will argue that it is indeed an important factor that has to be sustained consistently for the reason that it can directly impact the user’s experience.
 Its effect is so huge that in fact, 40% of internet users said that they will abandon a website that takes more than 3 seconds to load.